Live at the Isle of Wight (Taste album)

 Live at the Isle of Wight is the fourth album and second live album by Irish rock band Taste, released in 1971.
 It was recorded live at the Isle of Wight Festival 1970 and released after the band broke up.
 The same performance of "Sinner Boy" was also used in the documentary film Message to Love.

+The complete show was reissued in 2015 by Eagle Rock Entertainment as What's Going On: Live At The Isle Of Wight on CD, DVD and Blu-Ray.